RiSearcher/GeometRi.CSharp/README.md

 * __BoundingBox__ - Axis Aligned Bounding Box (AABB) in given coordinate system
 * __IsInside__ - check if sphere is located inside box
 * __ClosestPoint__ - point on sphere's surface closest to target point
-* __DistanceTo__ - shortest distance to point, line, ray, segment, plane, circle, sphere or box
+* __DistanceTo__ - shortest distance to point, line, ray, segment, plane, circle, sphere, polyhedron or box
-* __Intersects__ - intersection check with circle and tetrahedron
+* __Intersects__ - intersection check with circle and triangle
-* __IntersectionWith__ - intersection of sphere with line, plane, segment or other sphere
+* __IntersectionWith__ - intersection of sphere with line, plane, segment, ray or other sphere
 * __ProjectionTo__ - orthogonal projection of sphere to the line or plane
 * __Translate__ - translate sphere by vector
 * __Rotate__ - rotate sphere around origin or other point